Pokémon Scarlet and Violet: Marketing and release

 Prior to the release of the games, several leaks related to in-game content occurred.
 Leaks began as early as July, where low quality images of several unrevealed characters and Pokémon were leaked prior to their official reveals.
 The Pokémon Gimmighoul was leaked prior to its official reveal in early November via a datamine of the spin-off game Pokémon Go, following the Pokémon having accidentally been shown in a pre-release trailer.
 72 Pokémon that appear in the game were leaked a few days prior to the games' release, which spread rapidly over social media platforms such as Instagram and TikTok.
 ROMs of the games were leaked on the forum 4chan, and players livestreamed the games in the days leading up to the games' release.
 Parent company Nintendo attempted to takedown many of these leaks, but other accounts reposted the information after it was taken down.

 Pokémon Scarlet and Violet were released worldwide on 18 November 2022.
 The games were released with numerous graphical and technical errors, including several bugs and glitches which impacted player performance.
 On 1 December 2022, Nintendo apologized for the issues players encountered and announced the 1.1.0 update, which fixed some bugs.
 Update 1.2.0, released in February 2023, fixed a number of further bugs, but also introduced a rare bug which corrupted save files.
 Update 1.3.0, released on 19 April 2023, fixed further bugs.

-Pokémon Scarlet and Violet is one of the games for Nintendo Switch that have a free upgrade for the Nintendo Switch 2.
+Pokémon Scarlet and Violet are one of the games for Nintendo Switch that have a free upgrade for the Nintendo Switch 2.
 On June 2, 2025, the Nintendo Today! app showcased gameplay footage of the Switch 2 upgrade, revealing improved image quality and a frame rate of 60 FPS.